gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 <figure>
   <img src="/wp-content/uploads/post-pr-work-occuring.png" srcset="/wp-content/uploads/post-pr-work-occuring@2x.png" class="help-center-img img-bordered" alt="Overview of GitKraken Insights" />
-  <figcaption style="text-align: center; color: #888">See how many reviews have been given over a time period.</figcaption>
+  <figcaption style="text-align: center; color: #888">Track how much post-merge work occurs over time to identify spikes in follow-up activity.</figcaption>
 </figure>

 The detailed view breaks this activity down by repository and time period, revealing patterns in post-merge changes and how they relate to broader development activity, such as commits and pull requests.
 Tracking this metric over time helps teams improve review quality and identify whether AI-assisted coding leads to more—or less—post-merge rework.

 <figure>
   <img src="/wp-content/uploads/post-pr-work-occuring-details.png" srcset="/wp-content/uploads/post-pr-work-occuring-details@2x.png" class="help-center-img img-bordered" alt="Overview of GitKraken Insights" />
-  <figcaption style="text-align: center; color: #888">See how many reviews have been given over a time period.</figcaption>
+  <figcaption style="text-align: center; color: #888">View post-merge work by repository to see where additional changes are concentrated.</figcaption>
 </figure>